HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 TDS supports the following validations:
 * **Template Structure** – Validates that templates have only a single Standard Value template, field sections and sections only contain fields.
 * **Should be Deploy Once** – Ensure that certain items are set to DeployOnce.
 The paths that the check will applied to can be configured in the Additional Propeties area.
-* **Don’t Sync Children** – Ensure that specific items don’t have child synchronization set, this prevents the possible deletion of items.
+* **Don't Sync Children** – Ensure that specific items don't have child synchronization set, this prevents the possible deletion of items.
 The paths that the check will applied to can be configured in the Additional Propeties area.
 * **Ensure Parent Integrity** – Validates that the structure of the TDS project matches what will be deployed to Sitecore.
 * **Should use .user file** -  TDS properties for DEBUG configurations should typically be stored in the .user file.
 * **Prevent item by path** – Checks that items in the project are not found at or beneath the configured location.